odaifarhat/Project_Electronics_Arm/README.md

 # Project_Electronics_Arm

-Motor drive design and implementation for robot arm,Controlling a 6 servos position using a potentiometer (variable) for control angle.
+Motor drive design and implementation for robot arm,Controlling a 6 servos position using a potentiometer (variable resistor) for control angle.

 # Component List: